blacknon/lssh/provider/inventory/README.md

 - `connector`
   - optional connector hint only if a future connector contract needs it

+For multi-capability plugins, inventory should remain explicit even when connector behavior is also available.

+Recommended shape:

+- `inventory.list`
+  - still returns `servers[].config` and `servers[].meta`
+- `servers[].meta`
+  - contains stable upstream identity fields that later connector methods can consume
+- `servers[].connector`
+  - optional hint only
+  - should not replace `connector.describe`

 ## Inventory Metadata Guidance

 Inventory metadata is especially important because it may be consumed by: